carpentries-lab/metagenomics-workshop/setup.md

 >   + If your "HOME" environment variable is not set (or you don't know what this is):
 >   + Open command prompt (Open Start Menu then type `cmd` and press [Enter])
 >   + Type the following line into the command prompt window exactly as shown: `setx HOME "%USERPROFILE%"`
->   + Press [Enter], you should see `SUCCESS: Specified value was saved.`
+>   + Press [Enter], and you should see `SUCCESS: Specified value was saved.`
->   + Quit command prompt by typing `exit` then pressing [Enter]
+>   + Quit the command prompt by typing `exit` and then pressing [Enter]
->   + See the [video tutorial](https://youtu.be/yo7Z-BEG62A) for an example on how to install Git on Windows 11.
+>   + See the [video tutorial](https://youtu.be/yo7Z-BEG62A) for an example of how to install Git on Windows 11.
 >
 > - An **alternative option** is to install PuTTY
 >  by going to the [the installation page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 For most newer computers, click on putty-64bit-X.XX-installer.msi to download the 64-bit version.
 If you have an older laptop, you may need to get the 32-bit version putty-X.XX-installer.msi.
-If you aren't sure whether you need the 64 or 32 bit version, you can check your laptop version by following [the instructions here](https://support.microsoft.com/en-us/help/15056/windows-32-64-bit-faq).
-Once the installer is downloaded, double click on it, and PuTTY should install.
+If you aren't sure whether you need the 64 or 32-bit version, you can check your laptop version by following [the instructions here](https://support.microsoft.com/en-us/help/15056/windows-32-64-bit-faq).
+Once the installer is downloaded, double-click on it, and PuTTY should install.
 > - **Another alternative option** is to use the Windows Subsystem Linux (WSL).
 This option is available for Windows 10 and Windows 11 - detailed [instructions are available here](https://learn.microsoft.com/en-us/windows/wsl/install).
-> See the [video tutorial](https://youtu.be/YoNdTuN-YWk) for an example on how to install WSL with Ubuntu 22.04 on Windows 11.
+> See the [video tutorial](https://youtu.be/YoNdTuN-YWk) for an example of how to install WSL with Ubuntu 22.04 on Windows 11.
 >
 {: .solution}

 > ## macOS
 > -  The default shell in some versions of macOS is Bash, and Bash is available in all versions, so no need to install anything.
 You access Bash from the Terminal (found in /Applications/Utilities).
-See the [video tutorial](https://youtu.be/FuNsWg%5C_VzeQ) for an example on how to open the Terminal.
+See the [video tutorial](https://youtu.be/FuNsWg%5C_VzeQ) for an example of how to open the Terminal.
 You may want to keep Terminal in your dock for this workshop.
 {: .solution}

 > ## Linux